The longest coastline of any settlement in Connecticut is found at this city, West of New Haven and bounded by the Housatonic River.

 This small urban park is in a charming location at the head of Milford Harbor.

 You could come for a short hike or bike ride by the water spotting waterfowl, or take advantage of the tennis courts, basketball courts and baseball fields.

-There’s a sweet pavilion looking over the water, used for the Milford Oyster Festival, as well as public boat launches (permit needed) and a jetty where you can occasionally board the Schooner SoundWaters for cruises.
+There’s a sweet pavilion looking over the water, used for the Milford Oyster Festival, as well as public boat launches (permit needed).
+At the main jetty you can occasionally board the Schooner SoundWaters for educational cruises.